tgoade/html-css-js-php-filter-tool/README.md

 ## About This Project

-This tool was built to give team members a way to store and filter messaging for customers in the event of service disruptions.
+This tool was built to give team members a way to store, filter and browse through messaging for customers, to be used in the event of service disruptions.

 ## Stack

 **Languages:** PHP, MySQL, Javascript, CSS, HTML
 **Libraries:** jQuery
-**Database & Industry Tool:** phpMyAdmin, Photoshop
+**Database & Industry Tools:** phpMyAdmin, Photoshop